 If you’ve got curls, waves, kinks or anything in between, this is the fun, low-maintenance cut you’ve been waiting for.
 The shape of the cut is the style, all on its own, so there’s not too much added work involved.
 Whatever you use to tame and frame your natural texture normally should do just fine.

 If length is one way to differentiate your blunt cut from the next, bangs adds an extra level of originality.
-Perfect for babes who really want to up the ante with a whole new look, matching blunt bangs offer the ultimate double take.
+Perfect for babes who really want to up the ante with a whole new look, matching blunt bangs offer the ultimate double take and looks particularly striking on long faces.

 Work with your stylist for a fringe dusting that best suits your individual hair thickness.
 If you’ve got the hair for it, go for a straight across cut that mimics the ends of your tresses.
 Longer, straight bangs give you a ’70s respite, while shorter crops deliver a more mod take.